Come Clean (Hilary Duff song): Development and release

 The single's music video was directed by Dave Meyers and filmed in Los Angeles on November 23, 2003.
 Meyers said of the video, "I'm trying to do something where you're taking her [Duff] very seriously ... very dramatic and very feminine, and sort of almost sensual.
 I don't think we've ever seen that from her.
 She's been a bit of a pop icon, so I'm just trying to give her a bit more credibility on an artist front."

-In the U.S., the video premiered on January 11, 2004, during Nickelodeon's TEENick block.
+In the United States, the video premiered on January 11, 2004, during Nickelodeon's TEENick block.
 The next day, it made its debut on MTV during an episode of Making the Video before premiering on Total Request Live two days later.
 It entered the show's top ten video countdown the following day at number eight, and spent twenty-five days on the countdown, peaking at number three.
 It also reached the top 5 of TRL UK.
 The video was nominated in the category of Best Pop Video at the 2004 MTV Video Music Awards.